loupeteam/LLHttp/README.md

 # Licensing

-This project is primarily licensed under the [MIT License](LICENSE).
-However, it includes components under the [ARTISTIC LICENSE 2.0](LICENSE-ARTISTIC-2.0).
+This project is primarily licensed under the [MIT License](LICENSE), including external components also licensed under the MIT License..
 Please refer to the respective files for full license texts.

 -picohttpparser.c
 -picohttpparser.h